Impurity Self-Trapping in Lattice Bose systems

 Several extensions are natural.
-Finite temperature should activate particle--hole excitations in the Mott background and induce a temperature-dependent delocalization crossover.
-Relaxing $t_{\mathrm a}\!=\!t_{\mathrm b}$ adds a powerful knob: $t_{\mathrm a}\!\ll\!t_{\mathrm b}$ approaches the static-defect limit, while $t_{\mathrm a}\!\gg\!t_{\mathrm b}$ realizes a fast impurity in a slow correlated bath.
-Finally, the two-impurity sector can directly address bipolaron formation and transport by mapping binding energy and effective mass across the $(U_{\mathrm{ib}}/t,\,U_{\mathrm{b}}/t)$ plane, with an optional direct impurity--impurity coupling to separate bare from bath-mediated forces---all within the same sign-problem-free QMC framework.
-More discussion of experimental realizations and detection protocols is provided in our companion paper~\cite{chaoPRB}.
+Finite temperature will activate particle--hole excitations in the Mott background and can induce a temperature-dependent \emph{delocalization} (re-mobilization) crossover of the impurity--defect complex.
+Relaxing $t_{\mathrm {imp}}\!=\!t_{\mathrm b}$ adds a powerful knob: $t_{\mathrm {imp}}\!\ll\!t_{\mathrm b}$ approaches the static-defect limit, whereas $t_{\mathrm {imp}}\!\gg\!t_{\mathrm b}$ realizes a fast impurity in a slow, strongly correlated bath.
+Finally, the two-impurity sector can directly address bipolaron formation and transport by mapping the binding energy and effective mass across the $(U_{\mathrm{ib}}/t,\,U_{\mathrm{b}}/t)$ plane; an additional direct impurity--impurity interaction would further allow one to disentangle bare impurity-impurity interactions from bath-mediated interactions---all within the same sign-problem-free QMC framework.
+Further discussion of experimental realizations and detection protocols is provided in our companion paper~\cite{chaoPRB}.

 \textbf{Acknowledgments--} We are grateful to Guido Pupillo for bringing this idea to our attention and for helpful discussions.
 We thank Nikolay Prokof'ev for insightful discussions.